Code Optimization for Framer Website Performance

 • Exploring lightweight alternatives (e.g., using date-fns instead of Moment.js for date formatting).

-A great example of dependency reduction comes from the Formula Bot case study, where optimised code dependencies resulted in a 75% faster loading speed.
+A great example of dependency reduction comes from the Formula Bot case study, where optimized code dependencies resulted in a 75% faster loading speed.

 Conducting PageSpeed Insights tests can reveal opportunities to refine script execution, ensuring your website remains both lightweight and high-performing.